-Cancellation of course by the institution - If the institution cancels a educational program before the scheduled start date, the institution will

-P.O.Box 810300, Carolina, P.R.
-00981-Ave.
-José A. Santana, Ed.
-World Cargo, 1st & 2nd Floor, Base Muñiz Carolina, P.R.
-00979 reimburse all monies paid by the student.
-If the institution cancels a educational program after starting the same, and within a period not exceeding 15 days, the institution will issue a full refund to the student.
+Cancellation of course by the institution - If the institution cancels a educational program before the scheduled start date, the institution will reimburse all monies paid by the student.
+If the institution cancels an educational program after starting the same, and within a period not exceeding 15 days, the institution will issue a full refund to the student.